Working from home advice for freelancers and contractors

-The Coronavirus pandemic has led to a big shift in the way businesses are operating.
+The Coronavirus pandemic has meant a big shift in the way businesses are operating.
 And though contractors generally have more flexibility about the option to work from home, social distancing has still been a big change and it presents a number of challenges.
-So if you’re having trouble adjusting to your new working from home routine, here are some simple ways to adapt your working practices and help you stay productive.
+So if you’re having trouble adjusting to your new working from home routine, here are some easy ways to adapt your working practices and help you stay productive.

 Even if you don’t have your own home office, it doesn’t mean you can’t find somewhere quiet to tuck yourself away and get cracking.
 If you have a spare bedroom, dining room or even a quiet corner in your living room free from distractions, a place you can leave at the end of the working day will help you to focus and keep motivated.